Determining the Need for a Medicaid Equity Monitoring Tool

 While the work of Phase 2 is just beginning, SHADAC is currently in the midst of several exciting project developments.

-At the end of Phase 2, the project will reach another decision point, at which SHADAC will make a recommendation, in concert with our partners and community voices, to RWJF on the feasibility of moving forward into the final phases of building, operating, and maintenance of a Medicaid Equity Monitoring Tool.
+At the end of Phase 2, the project will reach another decision point, at which SHADAC will make a recommendation, in concert with our partners and community voices, to RWJF on the feasibility of moving forward into the final phases of building, operating, and maintaining a Medicaid Equity Monitoring Tool.

 MET Project Phase 2 Resources